nullianism/nullianism/docs/en/PHILOSOPHY.md

-# Philosophy of Nullianism
+# The Philosophy of Nullianity

-## The Highest Value — Knowledge of the World
+## Highest Value — Knowing the World

-Our highest value is the knowledge of the world.
+Our highest value is the understanding of the world.
 The better we understand the surrounding world, the more effectively we can achieve our goals, whatever they may be.
-From this value stems humanism: human life is the main value, as death deprives a person of the opportunity to learn.
+From this value flows humanism: human life is the main value, because death deprives a person of the ability to learn.

-## Foundation — Scientific Approach
+## Foundation — The Scientific Approach

-Unlike traditional religions based on faith, nullianism is based on doubt, critical thinking, and the scientific method.
+Unlike traditional religions based on faith, Nullianity is founded on doubt, critical thinking, and the scientific method.
 We do not accept claims without evidence.

-## Attitude Towards God and the Supernatural
+## Attitude toward God and the Supernatural

-In nullianism, there is no God because science has not discovered one.
+In Nullianity there is no God, because science has not discovered one.
 It is a functionally atheistic religion.
-We do not claim that God definitely does not exist, but we act based on the absence of convincing evidence of His existence.
-If the existence of a deity is scientifically proven, nullianism will accept this fact.
+We do not claim that God definitely does not exist, but we act on the assumption that there is no convincing evidence for His existence.
+If the existence of a deity is scientifically proven, Nullianity will accept this fact.

 ## Life After Death: Immortalism

-Instead of believing in an afterlife, nullianism offers the idea of **immortalism** — the pursuit of preventing or significantly delaying physical death through science and technology.
-We do not prepare for death but strive to avoid it.
-A nullianist by default consents to technological immortality and resurrection if such an opportunity arises in the future.
+Instead of belief in an afterlife, Nullianity offers the idea of **immortalism**—the pursuit of preventing or maximally delaying physical death through science and technology.
+We do not prepare for death; we try to avoid it.
+A Nullian by default gives consent to technological immortality and resurrection should such an option become available in the future.

-## Enemies of Nullianism
+## Enemies of Nullianity

-The main antagonist of nullianism is **anti-argumentation**:
+The main antagonist of Nullianity is **anti-argumentation**:

 - Deliberate dissemination of misinformation.
-- Disregard for science and facts.
+- Disdainful attitude toward science and facts.
-- Resolving disputes through force rather than logic and arguments.
+- Settling disputes by force rather than with logic and reasoning.
-- Appealing to emotions instead of addressing reason.
+- Manipulating emotions instead of appealing to reason.

-We fight not against people, but against harmful ideas.
+We fight not against people but against harmful ideas.